 Additional funding may not be available on acceptable terms, or at all.
-As a result of the COVID-19 pandemic and actions taken to slow its spread, geopolitical developments such as the conflict between Ukraine and Russia, and global supply chain challenges, the global credit and financial markets have experienced extreme volatility and disruptions, including those related to liquidity and credit availability, increasing inflation rates and the responses by central banking authorities to control such inflation, consumer confidence, economic growth, unemployment rates, and economic stability.
-For example, rising inflation rates in the United States have begun to affect businesses across many industries.
-The ultimate impact of the COVID-19 pandemic on our ability to access capital quickly or on favorable terms to fund our ongoing operations will depend on future developments, which are highly uncertain and cannot be predicted.
-Conditions will be subject to the effectiveness of government policies, including vaccine mandates, vaccine shortages and administration rates, the emergence of new strains or variants of the virus, and other factors that are not foreseeable.
+As a result of adverse geopolitical and macroeconomic developments, such as the COVID-19 pandemic and actions taken to slow its spread, the ongoing conflict between Ukraine and Russia and related sanctions, and global supply chain challenges, the global credit and financial markets have experienced extreme volatility and disruptions, including severely diminished liquidity and credit availability, high inflation rates and the responses by central banking authorities to control such inflation, declines in consumer confidence, declines in economic growth, bank failures, increases in unemployment rates, and uncertainty regarding economic stability.
 If the equity and credit markets deteriorate or are otherwise not favorable, it may make any necessary debt or equity financing more difficult, more costly or more dilutive.
-If we do not raise additional capital in sufficient amounts, we may be prevented from pursuing development and commercialization efforts, which will harm our business, operating results and prospects.
+If we do not raise additional capital in sufficient amounts, we may be prevented from pursuing development and commercialization efforts, which would adversely affect our business, results of operations, financial condition and prospects.